datenanfragen/website/content/en/blog/sample-letter-gdpr-erasure-request/index.md

 We have made the following changes to this sample letter since the initial publication:

 * [April 18, 2020](https://github.com/datenanfragen/data/pull/562/commits/585d653f7447e022664d601f16ff74abd94ce6b7#diff-73dde1e7e36abc4d6e4900ec7ebec74e): Mention that the expections of Art.
 17(3) GDPR don't apply either.
 (The burden of proof here lies with the controller.)
 Clarify that the withdrawal of consent applies to the entire process.
 Use the right to restriction of processing (Art.
 18(1)(d) GDPR) for the duration of any ambiguities in case the controller objects to our objection.
 Make use of the information obligation stemming from Art.
 17(2) GDPR.
-More consistent style between [all templates]({{< ref "sample-letters" >}}).
+More consistent style between {{< link slug="sample-letters" text="all templates" >}}.
 (Thanks, Andreas!)